stoodx/obfuscation/ReadMe.txt

 # obfuscation
 ////////////////////////////////////////////////
 Content
-1. Parser file
+1. Parser  of files
 2. Encoder/Decoder
 3. Usage of obfuscation in MS VC++ project

 ////////////////////////////////////////
-1. Parser file
+1. Parser of files

 Usage
  Parser <operation>